Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/03-react-intro/react-concepts.md

 A big piece of React is JSX.
 JSX is an extension of the JavaScript language that adds an XML/HTML like syntax to regular JavaScript.
 JSX *must* be compiled before it can be used in a browser.

 In short JSX allows you to write HTML like tags alongside vanilla JS.
-This JSX creates HTML elements that are eventually added to the DOM and displayed in the browser.
+JSX you write creates HTML elements that are eventually added to the DOM and displayed in the browser.

 An example of JavaScript and JSX.